So your baby wants to breastfeed constantly? Are you wondering if something is wrong?

 Both of my children had MSPI, and I have written a LOT about it here on the blog.
 If your baby is acting colicky, has blood in stool, is spitting up excessively, is fussy at the breast, has severe ezcema and/or is excessively gassy, he might have MSPI.

 Sound familiar?
-Learn more about the 10 symptoms of MSPI.
+Learn more about MSPI baby symptoms.

 4. Cluster Feeding

 Okay, now that that’s out of the way, let’s talk about the normal things that make your baby want to nurse 24 hours a day, SEVEN DAYS A WEEK.

 You see, there’s this little baby phenomenon called cluster feeding.
 Cluster feeding is basically the bane of every breastfeeding mother’s existence.
 It’s pretty awful.